5 Best AI Content Detectors: Can You Tell If It’s Human or AI?

 GLTR (also known as “Glitter”) stands for Giant Language Model Test Room.
 It’s a free demo created by researchers from IBM and Harvard in 2019 that gives you a detailed analysis of your text to determine whether it’s AI content or not.

-GLTR User Experience
+GLTR Accuracy and Experience

 Pricing: This tool is available for free on the GLTR website.

-Verdict
+GLTR Verdict

 GLTR, while not as useful as the other tools, shows you the results from a different angle (and gives you a lot more data).
 So it’s worth a try, even if it’s not your go-to AI-checking tool.